-• "In my last slide I would like to acknowledge the participation of my colleagues Jim, Jane, Alphonso, and Dr. Jones.
+"In my last slide I would like to acknowledge the participation of my colleagues Jim, Jane, Alphonso, and Dr. Jones.
 I would also like to acknowledge the support of the National Science Foundation for funding this study." (pause here very briefly) ...
 "Thank you very much for your attention."
 (Don't say anything else!!!!)

-Don't

-- Don't just stop! - Don't say "that's it'.... "that's the end" ....: "I'm finished" - NEVER offer to answer questions if there is a chairperson - it is the role of the chairperson, not you, to ask for questions!!!!
-(Don't invite questions - it's not your job - you might have gone 5 or 10 minutes over and you think you should answer questions?)
+- Don't Don't just stop! - Don't say "that's it".... "that's the end" ....: "I'm finished" - NEVER offer to answer questions if there is a chairperson it is the role of the chairperson, not you, to ask for questions!!!!
+(Don't invite questions it's rude!!!)

 So: Make the audience feel comfortable about the end of your presentation by telling them when it is finished.
+Then they know to clap with great gusto!